LiDAR and Camera Temporal Synchronization

 return np.array([], dtype=np.int64), np.array([], dtype=np.int64)

-# searchsorted yields the insertion point, so the closest camera frame is
+# Bracketed nearest-neighbor: searchsorted yields the insertion point, so the

-# one of the two bracketing samples (right neighbor or its predecessor).
+# closest camera frame is one of the two bracketing samples.

-right = np.clip(np.searchsorted(camera_ts, lidar_ts, side='left'), 0, len(camera_ts) - 1)
+right = np.clip(np.searchsorted(camera_ts, lidar_ts, side="left"), 0, len(camera_ts) - 1)

 left = np.clip(right - 1, 0, len(camera_ts) - 1)